-I have often been told by students and colleagues alike that me speaking on such topics with boldness, transparency, and compassion gave them the strength to live out their own truths; something I strive to do daily in a manner that honors who I am but does not harm others.
-Standing on this foundation of authenticity, integrity, and creativity has made it possible, not so much easy, but definitely possible to address the challenges to inclusion and belonging in our classrooms, workplaces, and other communities in which we find ourselves embedded.
+I have often been told by students and colleagues alike that me speaking on such topics with boldness, transparency, and compassion has given them the strength to live out their own truths; something I strive to do daily in a manner that honors who I am but does not harm others.
+Standing on this foundation of authenticity, integrity and creativity has made it possible, not so much easy, but definitely possible to address the challenges to inclusion and belonging in our classrooms, workplaces, and other communities in which we find ourselves embedded.
 It has also made me a resource for colleagues and those in leadership who strive to create their own inclusive learning and work environments.

 In 2019, I was appointed by the Dean of the UGA School of Social Work to create, coordinate, and chair a new committee on diversity, equity, and inclusion (DEI).
 At the University level, I served on various committees around diversity, equity, and inclusion: Council of Academic Diversity Leaders (2021-2022), Diversity Advisory Council (2019-2022), UGA Office of Institutional Diversity search committee for an Associate Director of Faculty and Staff Initiatives (2022).

-In addition to being asked to write on topics related to social justice, I have been asked to speak on them locally, nationally, and globally.
+In addition to being asked to write on topics related to social justice, I have been asked to speak on them locally, nationally and globally.
 At UGA, I gave talks on racism in healthcare; gender-based violence faced by women of color; working towards health equity; intersectionality; race and the criminal justice system; self-care practices in the current social-political climate; and anti-blackness.
 Nationally, I gave a talk on addressing the needs of students with invisible disabilities in social work.
 And on the international stage, I joined one of my social work students, Jarrett Daniels, for a presentation entitled "Voices Unheard: The Experiences of Black Male Social Work Students" at the 2018 International Colloquium on Black Males in Education in Dublin, Ireland.

 Copyright © 2023 Rosalyn Denise Campbell, PhD, LMSW - All Rights Reserved.